Alism0101/IIT-Assignment-/README.md

 My approach here was to implement Homomorphic Filtering.
 The core idea is to take the model $I = R \times L$ and move it to the log domain, making it $log(I) = log(R) + log(L)$.
 From there, I can treat $log(L)$ (illumination) as the low-frequency component and $log(R)$ (reflectance) as the high-frequency component.

 * **Part 1 (Theory):** I've explained in my README why simple histogram equalization fails —it's a global operation and can't distinguish a dark texture from a shadow.
 * **Part 2 (Implementation):** The code is in `q1_imaging/`.
-I wrote a function `manual_low_pass_filter` that performs a "manual" 2D convolution via nested loops to separate the components, as requested
+I wrote a function  that performs a "manual" 2D convolution via nested loops to separate the components, as requested
 * **Part 3 (Color):** For the color version, my algorithm in the code converts the image from BGR to the **CIE L\*a\*b\*** color space.
 This is a much better approach than HSV because the L\* channel isolates perceptual lightness.
 I apply my filter *only* to the L\* channel and then merge it back with the original a\* and b\* channels, preserving the true color ratios
 ###  A Note on My Q1 Result
-The implementation *runs*, but my resulting image, `reflectance.jpg`, is clearly wrong.
+The implementation *runs*, but my resulting image, is clearly wrong.
 After debugging, I realized I made a critical parameter error. ]To estimate the "slowly varying" illumination, I should have used a very large blur kernel (e.g., 31x31 or 41x41).

 I used a **5x5 kernel**.
 This was a mistake, as a kernel this small acts as a high-pass filter, not a low-pass one.
 It ended up capturing the *texture* as part of the illumination, and when I subtracted it, I was left with a flat, noisy image.
 The code structure is correct, but this parameter choice was flawed.